Scotia Square: Shopping centre

+The municipal government operated a service centre in the mall, but this closed permanently in 2020.

+As of 2023, the mall is home to 11 food outlets and 23 shops and services.
+Major tenants include Lawtons, Scotiabank, Coles, NSLC, Dollarama, and Goodlife Fitness.

-Halifax Transit terminal
+Transit terminal

-Scotia Square is home to one of the busiest Halifax Transit terminals in the city; Scotia Square Terminal saw over 11,000 passengers board or alight on an average weekday in 2019/20.
+Scotia Square is home to one of the busiest Halifax Transit bus terminals in the city; Scotia Square Terminal saw over 11,000 passengers board or alight on an average weekday in 2019/20.
 As of October 2021, it was served by 33 bus routes.
 Most of the buses stop on Barrington Street with the exception of the regional express (MetroX) routes, which are located on Albemarle Street, and route 2, which stops on Duke Street in the Clayton Park-bound direction.

+As part of a renovation and expansion of the Scotia Square shopping centre on Barrington Street, an indoor waiting room was added for Halifax Transit passengers.
+Located at street level, on the west side of Barrington Street, the waiting room opened on 27 November 2017.

+There are plans to expand and enhance Scotia Square Terminal as part of the Cogswell Interchange redevelopment project, adding dedicated transit lanes, seating, improved lighting, canopies, and electronic signage.